-Boston Seafood Show (Seafood Expo North America) 2020 – POSTPONED
+Boston Seafood Show (Seafood Expo North America) 2021

-March 3, 2020 – today we received notification that the 2020 Boston Seafood Show would be postponed due to the Corona Virus.
+July 11, 2021 – today we received notification that the 2021 Boston Seafood Show would be pushed back to July.
 Please read the letter from event host, Diversified Communications.

 Dear Seafood Community,